PUNCH-Cyber/stoq/docs/index.rst

     - Written to be easily and quickly extended.
 All you need is a plugin.
     - Can be used in an enterprise environment or by individuals without the need for client/server infrastructure
-    - Overwhelming majority of code is covered by unit tests.
+    - Over 95% of code is covered by unittests.
     - All core functions and plugins leverage typing and are type-checked at commit.
     - Actively developed since 2011, open source since 2015.
     - Extensive up-to-date documentation.